verus-lang/paper-sosp24-artifact/site/guide.md

 *This step refers to Set 1 - Claim A.*

+*Running this step will take roughly an hour.*

 The automation scripts to produce the statistics in Figure 6, 7 are in `milli`.
 The scripts make no changes to the system outside of the repository, other than spawning containers. `run.sh` will run all the necessary experiments.